Stridor

 Acute manifestations are more likely to reflect an immediately life-threatening disorder.
 With these disorders, fever suggests infection.
 Fever plus barking cough suggests croup or, very rarely, tracheitis.
 Patients with croup typically have more prominent symptoms of upper respiratory infection and less of a toxic appearance.
 Fever without cough, particularly if accompanied by toxic appearance, sore throat, difficulty swallowing, or respiratory distress, and without evidence of pharyngitis, suggests epiglottitis and, in young children, the less common retropharyngeal abscess.
 Drooling and the tripod position are suggestive of epiglottitis, whereas retropharyngeal abscess may manifest with neck stiffness and inability to extend the neck.

 Patients without fever or symptoms of upper respiratory infection may have an acute allergic reaction or aspirated foreign body.
-Acute allergic reaction severe enough to cause stridor usually has other manifestations of airway edema (eg, oral or facial edema, wheezing) or anaphylaxis (itching, urticaria).
+Acute allergic reactions that are severe enough to cause stridor usually have other manifestations of airway edema (eg, oral or facial edema, wheezing) or anaphylaxis (itching, urticaria).
 Foreign body obstruction of the upper airway that causes stridor is always acute but may be occult in toddlers (older children and adults can communicate the event unless there is near-complete airway obstruction, which will manifest as such, not as stridor).
-Cough is often present with foreign body but rare with allergic reaction.
+Cough is often present with a foreign body but rare with allergic reactions.

 Pearls & Pitfalls

-• Lateral neck x-rays often falsely suggest an enlarged epiglottis or retropharyngeal space because the x-ray is taken during expiration or is not a precise lateral view.
+• Lateral neck radiographs often falsely suggest an enlarged epiglottis or retropharyngeal space because the radiograph is taken during expiration or is not a precise lateral view.

 Testing

-In other cases, direct laryngoscopy can detect vocal cord abnormalities, structural abnormalities, and tumors.
-CT of the neck and chest should be done if there is concern about a structural abnormality, such as an upper airway tumor or tracheomalacia.
-Flow-volume loops can be useful in chronic and intermittent stridor to show the presence of an upper airway obstruction.
-Abnormal flow-volume loop findings generally require follow-up with CT or laryngoscopy.
+Direct laryngoscopy can detect vocal fold abnormalities, structural abnormalities, and tumors, and it be performed in conjunction with securing an airway.
+CT of the neck and chest should be performed if there is concern about a structural abnormality, such as an upper airway tumor or tracheomalacia.
+Flow-volume loops obtained during pulmonary function testing can be useful in cases of non-emergent chronic and intermittent stridor to show the presence of an upper airway obstruction.
+Abnormal flow-volume loop findings generally require follow-up with a CT or laryngoscopy.

 Treatment of Stridor

-Definitive treatment of stridor involves treating the underlying disorder.
+Definitive treatment of stridor should focus on treating the underlying disorder.

-Endotracheal intubation should be used to secure the airway in patients with advanced respiratory distress, impending loss of airway, or decreased level of consciousness; if possible, this should be done in the operating room.
+Endotracheal intubation should be used to secure the airway in patients with advanced respiratory distress, impending loss of airway, or decreased level of consciousness; if feasible, this should be performed in the operating room.
 When significant edema is present, endotracheal intubation can be difficult, and emergency surgical airway measures (eg, cricothyrotomy, tracheostomy) may be required.

 Pearls & Pitfalls